-- 1 Strike everything after the enacting clause and substitute the - 2 following in lieu thereof: - 3 "Section 1.
-Section 29-38c of the general statutes is repealed and the - 4 following is substituted in lieu thereof (Effective June 1, 2022): - 5 (a) Upon complaint on oath by any state's attorney or assistant state's - 6 attorney or by any two police officers, to any judge of the Superior - 7 Court, that such state's attorney, assistant state's attorney or police - 8 officers have probable cause to believe that [(1)] a person poses a risk of - 9 imminent personal injury to himself or herself or to [other individuals]
+Section 1.
+Section 29-38c of the general statutes is repealed and the following is substituted in lieu thereof (Effective June 1, 2022):

-another person, [(2)] the judge may issue a risk protection order prohibiting such person from acquiring or possessing a firearm or other deadly weapon or ammunition.
+(a) Upon complaint on oath by any state's attorney or assistant state's attorney or by any two police officers, to any judge of the Superior Court, that such state's attorney, assistant state's attorney or police officers have probable cause to believe that [(1)] a person poses a risk of imminent personal injury to himself or herself or to [other individuals, (2)] another person, the judge may issue a risk protection order prohibiting such person from acquiring or possessing a firearm or other deadly weapon or ammunition.
 As part of or following the issuance of such order, if there is probable cause to believe that (1) such person possesses one or more firearms or other deadly weapons, and [(3)] (2) such firearm or firearms or other deadly weapon or deadly weapons are within or upon any place, thing or person, such judge [may] shall issue a warrant commanding a [proper] police officer to enter into or upon such place or thing, search the same or the person and take into such officer's custody any and all firearms and other deadly weapons and ammunition.
 Such state's attorney, assistant state's attorney or police officers [shall] may not make such complaint unless such state's attorney, assistant state's attorney or police officers have conducted an independent investigation and [have] determined that such probable cause exists. [and that there is no reasonable alternative available to prevent such person from causing imminent personal injury to himself or herself or to others with such firearm] Upon the issuance of any such order and warrant, if applicable, the judge shall order the clerk of the court to give notice to the Commissioner of Emergency Services and Public Protection of the issuance of such order and warrant, if applicable.

 (b) (1) Any family or household member or medical professional who has a good faith belief that a person poses a risk of imminent personal injury to himself or herself or to another person may make an application for a risk protection order investigation with the clerk of the court for any geographical area.
-The application shall be made under penalties of false statement and indicate: (A) The factual basis for the applicant's belief that such person poses a risk of imminent personal injury; (B) whether such person holds a permit under subsection (b) of section 29-28, as amended by this act, or an eligibility certificate issued under section 29-36f, as amended by this act, 29-37p, as amended by this act, or 29-38n or currently possesses one or more firearms or other deadly weapons or ammunition, if known; and (C) where any such firearm or other deadly weapon or ammunition is located, if known.
+The application and accompanying affidavit shall be made under oath and indicate: (A) The factual basis for the applicant's belief that such person poses a risk of imminent personal injury to himself or herself or to another person; (B) whether such person holds a permit under subsection (b) of section 29-28, as amended by this act, or an eligibility certificate issued under section 29-36f, as amended by this act, 29-37p, as amended by this act, or 29-38n or currently possesses one or more firearms or other deadly weapons or ammunition, if known; and (C) where any such firearm or other deadly weapon or ammunition is located, if known.